Copyright 2013-2020. Let's Bounce Inflatables. All rights reserved.

 In case of unexpected deflation such as power outages, blowers being disconnected, circuit overload, etc., the operator of the inflatable must ensure that everyone exits the inflatable immediately.
 People inside the inflatable must be instructed to exit one by one in an orderly manner.

 The inflatable unit should not be used/operated in the dark.
-If operating without adequate natural light source the operator of the inflatable unit must carry a flashlight in case of an unexpected power outage.
+If operating without an adequate natural light source the operator of the inflatable unit must carry a flashlight in case of an unexpected power outage.
 Using a flashlight operator must guide everyone out of the inflatable one by one in an orderly manner.
 Then turn off the blower and disconnect the power.

 If during an outdoor event extreme weather conditions occur such as rain, high wind, snow, or hail, etc., the operator of the inflatable unit must instruct everyone to exit the inflatable immediately.
 People inside the inflatable must be instructed to exit one by one in an orderly manner.
 Make sure everyone is out.
 After everyone has exited the operator must immediately turn off and unplug the blower(s), open the deflation zippers, and allow the unit to fully deflate.
 Cover the inflatable unit with a tarp to minimize it getting wet or damaged.